dwrensha/gitlab-sandstorm/README.md

 To enable the OpenLDAP server, see the OpenLDAP instructions in this readme.

+END Post-installation
+# The above line is needed for automatic processing.
+# Text above it is printed in the console after users set up the development kit.

 ## Development

 When doing development, you will need one shell session (terminal window)